robot-education/robot-handbook/style.md

 Sequence[float], np.ndarray, and sometimes Sequence[float] | np.ndarray are used somewhat interchangably
-mn.Color seems to be unhappy with literal strings from time to time np.float64 is returned by coords (somewhat arbitrarily)
+mn.Color seems to be unhappy with literal strings from time to time np.float64 is returned by coords (somewhat arbitrarily) GrowFromCenter, GrowFromPoint colors typed as str, not Color and missing | None